Mazda CX-6e: Overview

-The EZ-60 name was confirmed via a teaser posted onto Mazda's Weibo account on March 31, 2025.
+The EZ-60 name was confirmed via a teaser posted onto Mazda's Weibo account on 31 March 2025.
 It was revealed at Auto Shanghai 2025 in April.
-The EZ-60 was officially launched on September 26, 2025.
-There are 3 battery electric and 3 range extended variants, each named Base, Pro, and Max regardless of powertrain.
+The EZ-60 was officially launched in China on 26 September 2025.

 The EZ-60 is one of two battery electric vehicles produced jointly by Mazda and Changan, with the other model being the EZ-6.
 The model uses the EPA1 platform which is also used by the EZ-6.

-The exterior follows Mazda's Kodo design language features a body color painted grill, a contrasting black-painted roof, and optional digital side mirrors.
+The exterior follows Mazda's Kodo design language features a body color painted grille, a contrasting black-painted roof, and optional digital side mirrors.
 It features 9 air vents, including air curtains and slotted D-pillars, which Mazda claims reduces drag by 60.8 counts allowing for 41 km of additional range and generates 705 N of downforce at highway speeds.

-The dashboard features a 5K-resolution 26.45-inch wide display that serves as the both the infotainment screen and passenger entertainment display, and has few physical controls.
+The dashboard features a 5K-resolution 26.45-inch wide display that serves as both the infotainment screen and passenger entertainment display, and has few physical controls.
 It has a 100-inch 3D AR-HUD and an optional 23-speaker 7.1.4 Dolby Atmos surround sound system.
 The optional digital side view mirrors are shown on door-mounted displays flanking the dashboard.

 The rear cargo area measures 350.
 L, which expands to 2036 L when the rear seats are folded down, and supplemented by a 126 L frunk exclusive to EV models.

 The chassis consists of seven horizontal and five vertical beams, 86.5% of which is composed of high-strength steel, including 2,000 MPa hot-stamped steel crash structure and 1,470 MPa cold-rolled steel used in the roof.
 It is equipped with nine airbags as standard, and the battery pack meets China's updated 2026 crash safety requirements.

 The EZ-60 has an ADAS sensor suite consisting of five mmWave radars, five high-definition cameras, and 12 ultrasonic sensors, enabling standard L2 assisted driving features including automatic emergency braking from up to 80. km/h.